rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 ### 10.7.4 Processing digital media
 Content owner: **Katherine Fisher**

 This quick guide outlines the steps to take when you encounter digital media while accessioning or processing a collection.
-For processing of digital content beyond handling of physical carriers, see [11-FORMAT SPECIFIC PROCEDURES].
+For processing of digital content beyond handling of physical carriers, see [11.3 Born digital materials](https://github.com/rose-collectionservices/collection-services-manual/tree/master/11-FORMAT%20SPECIFIC%20PROCEDURES#113-born-digital-materials).
 1. Create a BD box to contain the media.
 Restrict the box in ArchivesSpace.
 	* If the collection contains only a small amount of digital media, you may leave it in a regular box or combine it with AV.
 	* 	House all fragile media in appropriate cases, sleeves, or envelopes.
 For example, compact discs, floppy disks, and hard disks should be individually housed to prevent damage.
 Hard drives and flash drives do not require individual housing.
 Retain original housings unless badly damaged.